⭐ 151+ 5-Star Google Reviews

 #Need Help Choosing a Solar System Size?

-Get expert advice on selecting the right commercial solar system for your energy usage, business type, and infrastructure - from 30kW systems to multi-megawatt installations.
+Get expert advice on selecting the right commercial solar system for your energy usage, business type, and infrastructure — from 20kW systems to multi-megawatt installations.

 #FAQs About Commercial Solar System Sizes

 The right size depends on how much electricity you use and when you use it.
+Small offices often need 20kW, retail typically needs 30kW-50kW, medium operations need 100kW, and large facilities need 250kW+.
 A commercial solar system is usually sized to maximise daytime self-consumption and avoid over-exporting, which can reduce returns.

 Not always.
 If your system is too large for your onsite usage, you may export more solar to the grid, which can lower the overall value depending on feed-in rates, tariffs and network rules.